zhawjtran/data_analytics/README.md

 Create a new codespace on GitHub.
 Everything should be set up as needed.

-### Locally (use only, if you need a clone of the GitHub repo on your local computer)
+### Locally (use only, if you need a clone of the GitHub repository on your local computer)

 Assuming you have